Spümcø: Later years and closure

 After Nickelodeon fired Kricfalusi from The Ren & Stimpy Show in September 1992, he had plans to make a feature film starring the world's "manliest men".
 The feature film plan was scrapped, but the characters were then used in the 2001 animated series, The Ripping Friends.
 As early as a 1987 story session for the Mighty Mouse: The New Adventures, Kricfalusi had proposed using a wad of gum as a character, an idea which was used to create the first villain for the new series, Indigestible Wad.
 The Ripping Friends premiered on September 22, 2001, and ran until January 26, 2002.

 During 2002, after The Ripping Friends had been cancelled, Kricfalusi was contacted by cable network TNN (later Spike TV, now Paramount Network) which was struggling for ratings and needed a new audience.
 In June 2003, Ren & Stimpy "Adult Party Cartoon" premiered with three episodes, ones which used plots developed for The Ren & Stimpy Show.
 The entire show was produced by Spümcø, which had complete creative control over the content.
 The animation was produced by Carbunkle Cartoons and PiP Animation Services.
 The series also premiered along with a formerly censored episode from the first two seasons of The Ren & Stimpy Show.
 The plot of Adult Party Cartoon focused on the adventures of the duo from the original cartoon series.
-Six episodes were originally meant to air during the summer of 2003, but were delayed for a year along with the rest of Spike TV's "Strip", mainly because of the risque "Naked Beach Frenzy" episode.
+Six episodes were originally meant to air during the summer of 2003, but were delayed for a year along with the rest of Spike TV's "Strip", mainly because of the risqué "Naked Beach Frenzy" episode.
 Spike TV planned to bring the show back with the final remaining episodes on August 20, 2004, but delayed the series and cancelled it in early July 2003.
 On July 18, 2006, Paramount Home Entertainment released a DVD collection titled Ren & Stimpy: The Lost Episodes, which contained uncensored versions of all of the Ren & Stimpy "Adult Party Cartoon" episodes.